 • ½ teaspoon kosher salt

-• 2 pounds chicken breast, or thighs
+• 2 pounds boneless, skinless chicken breast (or thighs)

 Instructions